awsdocs/aws-transit-gateway-guide/doc_source/tgw-vpc-attachments.md

 ## VPC attachment lifecycle<a name="vpc-attachment-lifecycle"></a>

 A VPC attachment goes through various stages, starting when the request is initiated\.
-At each stage, there may be actions that you can take, and at the end of its lifecycle, the VPC attachment remains visible in the Amazon VPC Console and in API or command line output, for a period of time\.
+At each stage, there may be actions that you can take, and at the end of its lifecycle, the VPC attachment remains visible in the Amazon Virtual Private Cloud Console and in API or command line output, for a period of time\.

 The following diagram shows the states an attachment can go through in a single account configuration, or a cross\-account configuration that has **Auto accept shared attachments** turned on\.